Warlord Era: Origins

 The most powerful regional army was the northern-based Beiyang Army under Yuan Shikai, which received the best in training and modern weaponry.
 The Xinhai Revolution in 1911 brought widespread mutiny across southern China.
-The revolution began with the Wuchang Uprising in October 1911, where soldiers began to mutiny and defect to a political opposition.
+The revolution began with the Wuchang Uprising in October 1911, where soldiers began to mutiny and defect to the political opposition.
 These revolutionary forces established a provisional government in Nanjing the following year under Sun Yat-sen, who had returned from his long exile to lead the revolution.
-It became clear that the revolutionaries were not strong enough to defeat the Beiyang army and continued fighting would almost certainly lead to defeat.
+It became clear that the revolutionaries were not strong enough to defeat the Beiyang army, and continued fighting would almost certainly lead to defeat.
 Instead, Sun negotiated with Beiyang commander Yuan Shikai to bring an end to the Qing and reunify China.
 In return, Sun would hand over his presidency and recommend Yuan to be the president of the new republic.
 Yuan refused to move to Nanjing and insisted on maintaining the capital in Beijing, where his power base was secure.

 Reacting to Yuan's growing authoritarianism, the southern provinces rebelled in 1913 but were effectively crushed by Beiyang forces.
 Civil governors were replaced by military ones.
 In December 1915, Yuan stated his intention to become emperor of China at the head of a new dynasty.
 The southern provinces rebelled again in the National Protection War; but this time the situation was far more serious because most Beiyang commanders refused to recognize the monarchy.
 Yuan renounced his plans for restoring the monarchy to woo back his lieutenants; however, by the time of his death in June 1916, China had fractured politically.
 The North-South split would persist throughout the entire Warlord Era.

-Yuan Shikai cut back on many government institutions in the beginning of 1914 by suspending parliament, followed by the provincial assemblies.
+Yuan Shikai cut back on many government institutions at the beginning of 1914 by suspending parliament, followed by the provincial assemblies.
 His cabinet soon resigned, effectively making Yuan dictator of China.
 After Yuan Shikai curtailed many basic freedoms, the country quickly spiraled into chaos and entered a period of warlordism.
 "Warlordism did not substitute military force for the other elements of government; it merely balanced them differently.
 This shift in balance came partly from the disintegration of the sanctions and values of China's traditional civil government."
 During this period, there was a general shift from a state-dominated civil bureaucracy held by a central authority to a military-dominated culture held by many groups, with power shifting from warlord to warlord.
 A theme identified by C. Martin Wilbur was "that a great majority of regional militarists were 'static', that is to say that their principal aim was to secure and maintain control of a particular tract of territory."